markwoodhall/markwoodhall.com/resources/templates/md/posts/30-05-2016-what-i-learnt-from-3-years-remote-dev-work.md

 Throughout the hiring process and during the "on-boarding" phase I built up an unhealthy, unrealistic expectation of just how amazing I would need to be in order to make remote working a success.
 I valued the skills of fellow developers much higher than my own, this was a mistake though, it's a cliché but everyone brings unique skills and different experience.
-Only working with my new team "in the wild" really enabled me to see the real world view of this and to understand that there is stuff they don't know, they too have insecurities and face similar daily problems.
+Only working with my new team "in the wild" really enabled me to see the real world view of this and to understand that there are technical things even they don't know, that they too have insecurities, and face similar daily problems.

 Given my experience I'd argue that the best approach is to integrate a new remote developer with the rest of the team as quickly as possible.
-I know we often have stand ups, daily calls etc which provide some of this integration but nothing really beats that level of communication, understanding and empathy you share when working together constantly towards a common goal.
+I know we often have stand ups, daily calls etc which provide some of this integration but nothing really beats that level of communication, understanding, and empathy you share when working together constantly towards a common goal.
 Given that the number one problem for remote workers is isolation, delaying team building and integration for the purposes of an "onboarding" style project is a shame in my opinion and has the potential to hurt relationship forming with other developers.
 I've often found those very early stages set the tone for future relationships.

 ###Tips